 As one of the largest low-cost airlines in the world with more than 500 routes in operation, servicing more than 150 routes in Europe, North America, South America, Asia, and the Middle East, Norwegian has the potential to make significant impacts on the environment.
+Norwegian's current initiatives and ambitions on the environmental field aim to contribute to the UN's SDG #13: "Take urgent action to combat climate change and its impacts".
 Norwegian is committed to actively engage in and support a sustainable environmental policy and believes that, until there is a greener alternative that is commercially available, the single most important action an airline can take to reduce its environmental footprint is to invest in new aircraft, which reduces fuel burn and hence emissions considerably.
 Norwegian encourages the development of biofuel and is fully committed to replacing traditional jet fuel with a greener alternative when it becomes commercially available and sustainable.
 However, as the availability is currently limited, the use of biofuel has insignificant environmental impact.